 How to Create a Strong Password

-Should I use Cloud or Local Storage?
+Password Manager – Should I use Cloud or Local Storage?

 How to use a Password Manager and Not Forget Passwords

 For iPhone and Android, they usually come in the form of apps.
-If you are installing on your browser they will be in the form of a plug-in.
+If you are installing them on your browser r they will be in the form of a plug-in.

-The good news is once you install an app or browser plugin you will only need to remember one password, which would be the password to log into the password manager.
-Moreover, when you sign up for a new account to a website or service the password manager will create a secure password for you and store it in its database.
-Password managers allow you to specify the password length and whether you want it to be alphanumeric or contain special characters.
-The passwords stored in the app manager database will be encrypted as well.
-Some very good password managers are free, while others require an annual fee for more advanced features.
+The good news is once you install an app or browser plugin you will only need to remember one password, which would be the master password to log into the password manager.
+Moreover, when you sign up for a new account on a website or service the password manager will create a secure master password for you and store it in its database.
+Please make sure you write down your master password.

 Dashlane is a great password manager and it’s a way to never forget a password again and has become popular in the past few years.
 I’ve even seen Dashlane commercials on TV.
 Dashlane uses a two-step authentication process when you register a device.
-The two-Step authentication process gives you even more security, especially for your master password.
+The two-step authentication process gives you even more security, especially for your master password.

 You may or may not have heard of KeePass which is an open-source project and free to use.
 That being said you may need some more technical knowledge to use all of its features.
-For example, to synchronize your passwords across multiple devices you would need to install a plugin.
-You would probably need several different plugins and scripts to do some basic things that are already included, other password managers.
+For example, to synchronize your passwords, you would need to install a plugin to synchronize your passwords across multiple devices need different plugins and scripts to do some basic things that are already included, other password managers.

-With a basic installation of LastPass you get synchronization across all of your devices included, all in their basic free version.
+With a basic installation of LastPass, you get synchronization across all of your devices included, all in their basic free version.
 I’ve been using LastPass myself for years, and I’ve had very few problems with it.
 One issue I have found is that LastPass often competes with built-in password managers in Chrome and Firefox.

 My recommendation is that if you use LastPass you should probably not use the built-in password managers as they compete to fill forms to complete passwords for the same site and cause bad logins and confusion.

 A relative newcomer to the field is SplashID.
 Splash ID is a nice little password manager which gives you many options.
 With SplashID you get support for Apple, Android, Windows, and even Blackberry.
 SplashID offers one device free and the ability to sync or synchronize multiple devices for a small fee.

-BitWarden – the best free way to never forget a password again!
+Best Password Managers – BitWarden – the best free way to never forget a password again!

-BitWarden also has apps for Android, iOS, Windows, Mac OS, and Linux.
-Please note that BitWarden also has browser extensions for Chrome, Firefox, Opera, Brave, and Vivaldi.
+BitWarden also has apps for Android, iOS, WinAndroid, iOS, Windows, Mac OS, and Linux app.
+Bitwarden has browser extensions for Chrome, Firefox, Opera, Brave, and Vivaldi.